Johor Military Forces: Pre-independence (1886–1957)

-Post-independence (1957-present)
+Post-independence (1957–present)

 In 1992, during the 1993 constitutional crisis, the federal government under the leadership of Mahathir Mohamad proposed to disband JMF, due to its involvement in the Gomez incident and reports of alleged extortion on members of the public.
 On 4 July 1994, the government officially tabled the Johore Military Forces (Disbandment and Repeal) Bill 1994 to the Dewan Rakyat, the bill was however withdrawn two days later on 6 July.
 Despite the withdrawal, the government has on several occasions hinted JMF may still be disbanded in the future.
 During the crisis, Sultan Iskandar has sought legal advice from the former Lord President of the Supreme Court, Tun Salleh Abas, who opined that JMF is part of the Johor monarch's royal privileges and cannot be deprived without the Sultan's consent under the Federal Constitution.
-This was concurred by Neil Lawson, a Queen's Counsel that once involved in the drafting of Malaya's constitution in 1957.
-The plan to disband JMF did not materialise and JMF has continue to exist ever since.
+This was concurred by Neil Lawson, a Queen's Counsel who was once involved in the drafting of Malaya's constitution in 1957.
+The plan to disband JMF did not materialise and the JMF has continued to exist ever since.